 Exotic Flowers: By definition, exotic plants are plants that have been introduced to a region or ecosystem where they are foreign or non-native.

-More often than not, these species of plants become invasive ones and dominate over the place.
+Often, these species of plants become invasive and dominate over the place.
 This tendency is thought to cause imminent damage to their neighboring plants and animals, and the environment as well.

-Did you know that a lot of known cultivated ornamental flowering plants are exotic ones?
+Did you know that many known cultivated ornamental flowering plants are exotic?